pwdel/appletwittersentiment/README.md

 <hr>

-❌ Warning!
+❌ - Warning!
 This app does not work.
 <br>
-➡️ Was unable to get Docker going on MacOS Sierra, Macbook Air.
+➡️ - I Was unable to get Docker going on MacOS Sierra, Macbook Air.
 Not compatible.
 <br>
-➡️ I can potentially get this Dockerized using some cloud service, I would need to research that.
+➡️ - I can potentially get this Dockerized using some cloud service, I would need to research that.
 <br>

 1. Ensure using Python 3.9.